adityarao04/Face-recognition-using-OpenCV/README.md

 # Face recognition using OpenCV

-this is a part of my 30 day journey to learn Artificial Intelligence by doing practical projects.
+This is a part of my 30 day journey to learn Artificial Intelligence by doing practical projects.
 On my 7th day I made this project.

 ## Alogorithms used for face recognition
 ### 1.